climber0824/NCTU_hw2/README.md

 PyTorch 1.5

 **Setup:**
-1. Download SVHN Dataset format including train folder and test folder
+1. Download SVHN Dataset  including train folder and test folder
 2. Create a folder naming models in the current folder